Hey, just be innovative okay? Be innovative and drive product-led success.

 The famous quote from Gandhi himself is of course still relevant today, especially when it comes to fostering a culture of innovation in your product organization.
 It’s important to stay adaptable and remain open to learning through looking at new ways of working and staying relevant in a constantly changing environment.

 But you should also take a look back at what has come before, and use this to capture the context of what you’re planning to do moving forward.
 Look at the outcome you want to achieve, so you can have that artifact to keep referring back to at the right stop gates and the right stages.
-Always make sure your product teams are checking themselves against what they're setting out to do.
+Always make sure your product teams are checking themselves against what they're setting out to do, all the way up until the product launch and beyond.

 Embrace this non-linear way of thinking for continuous innovation to work.
 This way of thinking can also act as a trigger point to put data, user insight, or people together on a day-to-day basis.

-Whether it’s looking back on a discussion with a competitor or supplier, a chat with another player in the market, a look into some user research, talking to a user; these can all serve as opportunity points for somebody in the teams or yourself to reflect on as you move forward.
+Whether it’s looking back on a discussion with a competitor or supplier, a chat with another player while conducting market research, a look into some user research, or talking to a user; these can all serve as opportunity points for somebody in the teams or yourself to reflect on as you move forward.

 It's not all about the data, it's not all about the UX.
 It's more serendipitous.
 It's having the space to think broadly, look at the bigger picture, and bring people together from every corner of the organization.